surajshetiya/datasciencecoursera/README.md

-datasciencecoursera
+##Data Science
 ===================

-This repo is used for learning in "Data Scientist's toolbox" course in coursera
+This repo is used for learning in "Data Science" at coursera.com